krzysztof-sawicki/KSSM/README.md

 ## Currently working features and their limitations
 - nodes are generating messages with very random lenght,
 - nodes can repeat messages,
-- simplified CSMA/CA algorithm, still not related to real values used by real Meshtastic nodes,
+- CSMA/CA algorithm, related to real values used by real Meshtastic nodes,
 - simple collision detection,
 - very simple propagation model,
 - output as mp4 and csv.